michauhl/RBPBench/README.md

 ### Conda package installation

 RBPBench is (soon) available as a Conda package, which makes installation a breeze.
-We simply creat a Conda environment and install RBPBench inside the environment:
+We simply create a Conda environment and install RBPBench inside the environment:

 ```
 conda create -n rbpbench -c conda-forge -c bioconda